 - Conducting research and interviews to gather information

 - Collaborating with engineers, software developers, scientists and others to manage the flow of information among work groups

 - Gathering usability feedback from designers, manufacturers and end users

 Job Outlook and Salary Range for Technical Writers

-Employment of technical writers is projected to grow by 10% through 2024, exceeding the average rate of 7% for all occupations, according to data published in 2015 by the U.S. Bureau of Labor Statistics (BLS).
-Demand will be driven by continued expansion of technical and scientific products, as well as the growth in Web-based product support, and in the high-tech and electronics industries.
+Employment of technical writers is projected to grow by 10% through 2024, exceeding the average rate of 7% for all occupations, according to May 2016 data from the U.S. Bureau of Labor Statistics (BLS).
+Demand will be driven by continued expansion of technical and scientific products, as well as the growth in web-based product support, and in the high-tech and electronics industries.

 In addition, expansion of professional, scientific and technical services firms is expected to drive demand for those who can write instruction manuals and communicate information to users with clarity.

-Of the technical writers employed in 2015, the largest segment (more than 9,400) worked in computer systems design and related services.
+Of the technical writers employed in 2016, the largest segment (more than 9,400) worked in computer systems design and related services.
 Average wages were highest for technical writers employed by firms that assign rights to resources or holdings and charge licensing fees or royalties, according to the BLS.